 Most plasmids used for recombinant technology have recognition sequences for a number of restriction enzymes.
 This allows a scientist to choose from a number of places to cut the plasmid with a restriction enzyme.
 Ligation enzymes can then be used to sort of paste in new genomic sequences.
 These mutated, or recombined, plasmids can then be grown up in bacterial cells and used for a number of purposes, including the addition of genes to mammalian genomes.

 You always want to read carefully the information sheet that comes with your enzymes as well as the catalogue information.
 The better you know your enzyme, the more likely you will be to have a successful digestion.
 Most enzymes come in glycerol solution as a storage buffer, but enzymes don't work well in the presence of high glycerol concentration.
-You want to be sure to dilute the glycerol content down to less than 5% to ensure proper enzymatic activity.
+You want to be sure to dilute the glycerol content to less than 5% to ensure proper enzymatic activity.

 Problems with enzyme activity can occur under the following conditions: